MicrosoftDocs/azure-docs/articles/storage/elastic-san/elastic-san-create.md

 # Deploy an Elastic SAN

 This article explains how to deploy and configure an elastic storage area network (SAN).
-If you're interested in Azure Elastic SAN, or have any feedback you'd like to provide, fill out [this](https://aka.ms/ElasticSANPreviewSignup) optional survey.
+Note that the commands for autoscale are in public preview.

 ## Prerequisites